FAQ

 Who or what are the "Tags?"

-The Tags are children of staff, either girls too young to be campers or boys under 12 who cannot be left at home.
+The Tags are children of staff, either girls too young to be campers or boys who cannot be left at home.
 The Tags have a great time in their unit, and participate in most camp activities.

 Should campers bring things to do during downtime?